ShaneTheAnalyst/helm/README.md

 - Charts are Helm packages that contain at least two things:
   - A description of the package (`Chart.yaml`)
   - One or more templates, which contain Kubernetes manifest files
-- Charts can be stored on disk, or fetched from remote chart repositories (like Debian or RedHat packages)
+- Charts can be stored on disk or fetched from remote chart repositories (like Debian or RedHat packages)

 ## Install

 Binary downloads of the Helm client can be found on [the Releases page](https://github.com/helm/helm/releases/latest).

-Unpack the `helm` binary and add it to your PATH and you are good to go!
+Unpack the `helm` binary and add it to your PATH, and you are good to go!

 If you want to use a package manager: